chipsalliance/firrtl-spec/spec.md

 only invalidated or is driven by or drives only synchronous resets)

-Note that an exception will be thrown if a `Reset`{.firrtl} is driven by both a synchronous and asynchronous type; last connect semantics will not determine the final type.
+Note that an exception will be thrown if a `Reset`{.firrtl} is driven by both a synchronous and asynchronous type.

 `Reset`{.firrtl}s, whether synchronous or asynchronous, can be cast to other types.
 Casting between reset types is also legal: